denoland/deno/docs/tools/debugger.md

 ![Open file_server.ts](../images/debugger3.jpg)

-_Looking closesly you'll find duplicate entries for each file; one written regularly and one in italics.
+_Looking closely you'll find duplicate entries for each file; one written regularly and one in italics.
 The former is compiled source file (so in case of `.ts` files it will be emitted JavaScript source), while the latter is a source map for the file._